google/physical-web/documentation/introduction.md

 Even though this is a fairly simple idea, it immediately generates lots of questions:

 ##0.
 Wait, why are you an app?
 This is an early prototype.
 We are trying get people to experiment with this at an early stage.
 Of course, this should be built into the operating system of all smartphones (and tablets and anything with a screen really).
 We are building an app for now that tries to not feel like an app.
-It works in the backround so you don't need to use it actively.
+It works in the background so you don't need to use it actively.
 It just silently monitors beacons that you can browse when you're intererested.

 ##1.
 Will you be pestering people with alarms?
 A core principle of this system is **no proactive notifications**.
 The user will only see a list of nearby devices when they ask.
 If your phone were to be buzzing constantly as you walked through the mall, it would be very frustrating.
 Push notifications in general are too easily abused.
 Of course, the user can opt-in to notifications, we are just saying that by deault, the user must ask to see anything nearby.